Understanding how nonprofits build meaningful connections through authentic communication

 The Heart of Public Engagement

-The majority of nonprofits that I’ve worked with over the years face a similar challenge: They want to connect with and engage the general public.
-It’s a strategy that makes perfect sense.
-A key barrier, though, is the way organizations talk about what they do and why their work is effective—which affects the public’s understanding of the organization.
-While many nonprofits identify the public as a primary audience, a brief research project I conducted in 2023 (with 308 survey respondents of American adults) reveals how difficult it is to build these bridges of understanding.
-And the significance for many organizations that rely on public donations is real: In 2023, individual giving accounted for 67% of all nonprofit giving, with Americans contributing $373 billion—up from $319 billion (64%) in 2022.
-While these numbers show growth of 1.9% in 2023, adjusting for an inflation rate of 4.1% shows that giving actually declined by 2.1%.
+So many of the nonprofits that I’ve worked with over the years say they face a similar challenge: They want to connect with and engage the general public.
+It’s a strategy that makes sense.
+A key barrier, though, is the way organizations talk about what they do and why their work is effective—which shapes the public’s understanding of the organization.
+While many nonprofits identify the public as a primary audience, a brief research project I conducted in 2023 (through a survey of 308 American adults across multiple generations, locations, and income levels) gives us a window into how difficult it is to build these bridges with the general public.
+And the significance for many organizations is real.
+A study by the Lilly Family School of Philanthropy at Indiana University shows:In 2023, individual giving accounted for 67% of all nonprofit giving, with Americans contributing $373 billion—up from $319 billion (64%) in 2022.
+While these numbers show growth of 1.9% in 2023, adjusting for an inflation rate of 4.1% shows that giving declined by 2.1%.

-- Messages that speak to shared values
+- Us messages that speak to shared values

-- Stories that stick
+- Give people stories that stick

-- Goals people can envision
+- Show people goals that they can envision

 Finding 1: Moving Beyond Mission Statements